Austin FC set for second bout with LA Galaxy

 “He has an uncanny ability to know when to turn it up and obviously how to arrive in and around the final areas in front of goal,” said Wolff about his star midfielder.
 “His talent is quite clear and he does some things in games I think that we’ve seen in the last few games that not many players, or any players can do.”

-One of the other designated players for Austin, Cecilio Dominguez, has played in just four games this season because of a suspension surrounding a report of a domestic dispute with his partner.
+One of the other designated players for Austin, Cecilio Dominguez, has played in just four games this season because of a suspension surrounding a domestic dispute report with his partner.
 After being reinstated earlier in May, Dominguez has still not seen the field.

 “He’s continuing to train,” added Wolff about when Dominguez may return to game action.
 “He’s going to get a full week with everyone this week.
 He stayed behind and did a decent amount of work over the last week.
 So, he’s just got to continue to make progress.”